metinucar/toolbox/lists/awesome-sketch.md

     - [Easier.cc](http://easier.cc/) (Files up to 5 MB)
     - [Sort me](https://github.com/romashamin/sort-me-sketch) - Sort artboards and layers by name
     - [Sketch Iconfont](https://github.com/keremciu/sketch-iconfont) - Its a small plugin to use icon fonts in Sketch for developers and designers
+    - [Compo](https://github.com/romashamin/compo-sketch) - Makes it easier to work with interface components in Sketch
+    - [States](https://github.com/edenvidal/States) - Create different artboard states and switch between them easily
+    - [Palettes](https://github.com/andrewfiorillo/sketch-palettes) - Sketch plugin that lets you save and load colors in the color picker
+    - [AnimateMate](https://github.com/Creatide/AnimateMate) - Create your animations directly in Sketch using AnimateMate

   - Where do you get more
     - [SketchApp Resources: Plugins for Sketch](http://www.sketchappsources.com/plugins-for-sketch.html)
     - [Sketch Plugin Directory](https://github.com/sketchplugins/plugin-directory)